 Enjoy the live music on every street corner as you stroll around the boutiques in the historic French Quarter.
 Head to Jackson Square for a cafe au lait and the local pastry speciality - beignets in Cafe Du Monde.

 Let the laid-back jazz vibe enchant you at Preservation Hall, the Jazz Museum at the Old Mint, or any of the clubs on Frenchman Street.
+Step back in time to when life was gracefully slow and enjoy an included Mississippi riverboat dinner cruise, dining on delicious local cuisine that is directly influenced by the myriad of cultures that together make up Louisiana.
 No visit to New Orleans is complete without spending an evening on bustling Bourbon Street, or taking a walk on the dark side on a Voodoo tour!